-Second to that, you have the socialization.
-If you’re buying from a breeder, you can talk to that breeder.
-Get an idea of his mentality and how they would like to raise their dogs.
-If they are interested in interacting with them, socializing them, are those puppies near children every day, are they with big dogs or are they with cats, and how was the puppy’s upbringing?
-This is going to determine the kind of dog you live with for 10 years.
-If you don’t want a yappy dog, if you don’t want a dog that snaps and bites, if you don’t want a dog that’s peeing at every noise that happens in the house, then you need a dog that has had a lot of effort put into its socialization in the early years.
-That isn’t just feeding.
-That is ‘exposure’ and you are not going to get that from most breeders.
+If you get your fur baby locally, whether from our company or another, just make sure the dog is in the United States – born and raised.
+If you’re buying from a breeder, you can talk to the breeder and ask how they raise their dogs.
+Ask if socializing them, are thepuppies near children every day, are they with big dogs or are they with cats, and how was the puppy’s upbringing?
+This is going to determine the kind of dog you live with for 10+years.
+If you don’t want a yappy dog, if you don’t want a dog that snaps and bites, if you don’t want a dog that’s peeing at every noise that happens in the house, then you need a dog that has had a lot of effort put into its socialization in the early weeks.
+That is critical socialization and you are not going to get that from most breeders.
 Definitely not overseas breeders!
-So a country that has really strong animal rights laws, you have got a better chance.
-Nobody’s going to be perfect, but you have got a better chance if you get a puppy from France, England or Germany as opposed to Ukraine or Korea or China.
-Just using some common (don’t buy from countries that still eat dogs as the cultural regard is quite different from ours)
+South Koreans still eats dogs and surely you can imagine the horrific breeding practices.